mwpastore/sinja-sequel/README.md

   that specifies the method to use to cast the ID of the resource or resource identifier object(s) (`:to_i` by default).

-* Optionally define a `settable_fields` helper in each resource that returns an array of symbols to pass to `Sequel::Model#set_fields`.

 * The generated action helpers will be unrestricted by default.

 * The generated `create` action helper does not support client-generated IDs.